 It might not be full-in cardio, but this simple song can lead to all types of movement.
 Just as the song implies, begin with the head and then move your hands from your head to your shoulders, knees, then toes.

-To make it more fun, give each person a turn singing the song–in any order.
+To make it more fun, give each person a turn singing the song — in any order.
 For example, try toes, stomach, nose or knees, toes, waist, shoulders, head.
 The faster you sing, the more movement and energy everyone will use, until you all dissolve into the giggles.

 Water Bottle Challenge

-This requires the refillable water bottles you already have in the car.
+This road trip exercise requires those refillable water bottles you already have in the car.
 Instead of drinking from them, use them as weights to get those arms moving.
 The movements can be done while safely strapped in your seat belt and even by little ones in car seats.
 Perform each activity two to three times to equal a set.
 Turn on your favorite music and begin.

 - Holding the bottle parallel to the car floor, bend the bottle toward the chest.

 - If there is enough room in the car, stretch the arms out to the sides and bend at the elbow.

 - To work the back of the arms, lift the bottle overhead.
 Bend the arms to a 90 degree angle, return to original position.

 - To rev up the interaction, take turns passing the bottle back and forth stretching the arms while reaching for the bottle.
 This will also add some waist movement.

 The bottle can be filled with water or for increased weight, beans or sand.
 For safety, the bottle should have ridges to allow for a good grip and the lid should be securely tightened.
 You may want to consider duck taping the lid to prevent little inquisitive hands from opening the bottle to get at the contents.